band2001/Character-Translations/README.md

 Use either trans.s or extra.s to run the full program.
+WHEN YOU COMPILE MAKE SURE YOU COMPILE WITH hdlib.o

 trans.s instructions: